Do your really need to know why you should lift weights?

-Average is lame, average is boring.
-But if there’s one simple way to be above average, it would be lifting weights.
+But if there's one simple way to be above average, it's lifting weights.

-Because not everyone does it, but those who do respect the iron know that there’s more to lifting than moving heavy shit around.
+Because not everyone does it.
+And those who do lift know that there's more to lifting than being able to move heavy shit around.

 1) It Builds pride